exercism/java/concepts/switch-statement/about.md

        }
    ```

 5. The scope.
-Traditionnals `switch` can lead to some unexected behavior because of it's scope as there is only one scope for the whole `switch`.
+Traditionnals `switch` can lead to some unexected behavior because of its scope as there is only one scope for the whole `switch`.

    ```java
        switch(expression) {